TexTrueStudio/MemesProject-Forge/README-EN.md

 # Memes Project-Forge

-#### Introduction
-This is a Minecraft Mod open source project, made with MCeator (trying to escape, using pure code)

 #### agreement
-For details, please see the warehouse LICENSE_zh-CN The music files in this mod ([Meme-Project-music](https://gitee.com/block233/meme-project-music)) follow the CC-BY-4.0 protocol
+For details, please see the warehouse LICENSE
 The main body of this mod follows the MIT protocol
 #### Installation tutorial